Pulmonary hydatid infection

 - transdiaphragmatic route (0.6-16% of cases of hepatic disease)

-- haematogenous spread
+- hematogenous spread

 Although the echinococcosis granulosus presents commonly with unilocular cysts, echinococcosis multilocularis and echinococcosis vogeli may cause alveolar and polycystic echinococcosis.

-Chest CT scan features include 2:
+Generally, chest CT scan features include 2:

 - multiple or solitary cystic lesion (most common)

 - diameter of 1-20 cm

 - unilateral or bilateral

 - predominantly found in the lower lobes